ivan-livyi/atlassian-mcp/README.md

 ### Project Information

-- **"Tell me about the PEX project"** - Get project overview and details
+- **"Tell me about the XXX project"** - Get project overview and details
 - **"What spaces are available in Confluence?"** - Browse available documentation areas

 ## Security Notes